Study with us

-This document should be read in conjunction with the current Access Policy and Service Delivery Charter.
+This document should be read in conjunction with the Churchill Archives Centre's Access Policy and Service Delivery Charter.

 The Churchill Archives Centre exists both to preserve the personal papers of prominent individuals in modern British political, public or scientific life, and to make those papers available in support of education, scholarship and research.

 The Centre is part of Churchill College, Cambridge, which is one of the constituent colleges of the University of Cambridge, and is therefore committed to supporting College and University teaching and research.

 The Sir Winston Churchill Archive Trust, which holds the Churchill Papers for the British Nation, has entered into an agreement with Bloomsbury Publishing for the commercial publication of the Churchill Papers collection, for which the primary market is considered to be other universities and research institutes.
 Bloomsbury has also received funding to produce a free Churchill Archive For Schools website.
 The Centre has a particular commitment to supporting the ongoing development of these specific educational resources.

 The Centre does not have a dedicated Education Officer.
 This means that educational outreach and schools access has to be undertaken by archive staff on top of core conservation and cataloguing activities, and is constrained by other projects and the need to maintain a public service (as specified in the Access Policy and Service Delivery Charter).